Execurve

 The Prop Firm Business Model, Explained

-Where the money comes from, how the evaluation model works, and why the margins beat a brokerage.
+Where the money comes from, how the evaluation model works, and the numbers that decide whether it's profitable.

 4